 Accredited Online Schools & Colleges is a resource directory that provides accreditation information for online schools and programs.

 A collection of college rankings on schools across the country.
-This site rankings based on degree programs, online schools, state specific schools, and more.
+This site rankings are based on degree programs, online schools, state specific schools, and more.

 These resources are provided as tools for exploration only.
 We cannot gaurantee the accuracy of information provided as admissions and program information changes rapidly.
 For information received from any third party resource, you are encouraged to confirm the accuracy of the information directly with the institution you are researching.